How to become a Councillor

-More information about standing for election to the Council can be obtained from the Returning Officer, Paul Martin:
+More information about standing for election to the Council can be obtained from the Deputy Returning Officer, Andrew Smith:

 Wandsworth Town Hall

-If you are interested in standing in any elections to the Council, please let Paul Martin know as soon as possible and he will send you details, the various forms and the detailed election timetable when they become available.
+If you are interested in standing in any elections to the Council, please let Andrew Smith know as soon as possible and he will send you details, the various forms and the detailed election timetable when they become available.

 Further details (covering issues such as the role of your election agent, the legal requirements which your campaign material must comply with, your campaign spending limits, declaring your election expenses and donations) are available on The Electoral Commission's website.